Lou Lamoriello: New Jersey Devils (1987–2015)

 Lamoriello said he studied the game for a long time before starting to manage at the NHL level.
 The former high school math teacher says that during his two-decade long tenure at Providence College, and later when commissioner of Hockey East, he followed professional hockey closely.
 When he started with the Devils in 1987, he says he took what he considered to be the best parts of the great teams — the Green Bay Packers, the New York Yankees and the Montreal Canadiens — and using his analytical background, applied them to managing the Devils.

 "Lou's a model for our business.
 This is not just the best run franchise in the NHL, it’s the best-run franchise in pro sports," says long-time NHL executive and former Calgary Flames president of hockey operations, Brian Burke.

 Lamoriello has been lauded by NHL Commissioner Gary Bettman for his key role in bringing Soviet hockey stars, such as Viacheslav Fetisov and Sergei Starikov, to the NHL in the late 1980s.
 "Clearly he was one of the visionaries that understood there were highly talented hockey players in the former Soviet Union that could have a place in this League," said Bettman.
 It was one of the reasons cited by Bettman for Lamiorello's 2009 induction into the Hockey Hall of Fame.

 Lamoriello has fostered a "unique corporate culture" that has encouraged player loyalty.
 For example, Martin Brodeur took below market contracts to stay with the Devils for years, while defenseman Ken Daneyko played all 1,283 of his NHL games with the team.

-"I like to think of my players as a family,": says Lamoriello.
+"I like to think of my players as a family," says Lamoriello.
 "And I like to think the success we’ve had through the years shows that the players value that as much as they do the Stanley Cups, knowing that the two go hand in hand."

 When Lamoriello is asked the key to his success, he says it has been his systematic approach to player development.
 "It’s the team character this squad has... that you build on.
 I don’t ever use the word 'rebuild.'
 Based on my college background, I like to look at my roster as my seniors, juniors, sophomores and freshmen and gauge their development and roster turnover based on players going from one of those classes into the next.
 You have to build your staff and encourage them to be creative and realistic in their approach—and (not) be afraid to make a mistake.
 We stress that in drafting, player development, and coaching.
 You grow from your mistakes.
 I know I have."

 When others are asked what makes Lamoriello successful, his dedication and singular focus on winning are mentioned again and again.
 Despite public disagreements, both superstar Claude Lemieux and former assistant coach John MacLean returned to the organization because of Lamioriello's "dedication to winning".
-Veteran Devils defenseman Ken Daneyko says Lamoriello key factors in success are "his winning attitude, discipline and dedication.
+Veteran Devils defenseman Ken Daneyko says Lamoriello’s key factors in success are "his winning attitude, discipline and dedication.
 Nobody works harder".